swcarpentry/python-novice-inflammation/_episodes/07-errors.md

 but encounter a new one,
 you can tell that the error changed.
 Additionally,
-sometimes just knowing *where* the error occurred is enough to fix it, even if you don't entirely understand the message.
+sometimes knowing *where* the error occurred is enough to fix it, even if you don't entirely understand the message.

 If you do encounter an error you don't recognize,